Glinek/Glinek.github.io/content/about.md

 showPagination: false
 showTableOfContents: true
 showReadingTime: false
+heroStyle: "background"
+layoutBackgroundHeaderSpace: false
 ---

 # Hii, I'm Simon
 ## Who am I?
-I'm an 18yo robotics engineering student.
+I'm an 19yo robotics engineering student.
 In school I mainly program PLCs (we have siemens s7-1200s) and industrial robots (in labs there are two kuka's KR 4 R600, one Kuka KR16 and three ABB collaborative robots).
 At home I love programming Arduinos/ESPs/RaspberryPis, 3D printing (my current 3d printer is Ender-3 S1 Pro).
 In general just making stuff.
 Besides project for myself I have also created ANUab, it's just my small organization to host projects and teams.
 During 2024 hackathon I have also created Totally Not Suspicious Team with my friends.
 ## I am experienced in...
 * ...Programming PLCs.
 Except for Siemens' PLCs in my school I have programmed Astraada ONE Compact in Codesys and Beckhoff Industrial PCs in TwinCat 3
 * ...Programming PLCs to communicate with Robots.
 I have done 1 month long internship, where my task was to program Astraada one to communicate with K-Roset via TCP/IP and then later via .DLL communication protocol provided with Kawasaki robots